BlazinSan/LuckyNumberGuesser/README.md

 # LuckyNumberGuesser
-A fun interactive game developed by C Programming Language
+A fun interactive game developed by C Programming Language, run by downloading and compiling the main.c file.